seanot/personal_page/_posts/2015-05-07-localForage.markdown

 Used: getItem(), setItem(), removeItem(), iterate() Not used: clear(), length(), key(), keys()
 {% endhighlight %}
-Intitally I also used `keys()` and `length()` but no longer found them useful once I switched from integer ids to uuids. uuids made synchronization much simpler than it otherwise might have been.
+Initially I also used `keys()` and `length()` but no longer found them useful once I switched from integer ids to uuids. uuids made synchronization much simpler than it otherwise might have been.
 And in keeping with my fear of dependencies, I forewent the use of a gem to manage the uuid process.
 It’s not complicated; just do it.
-I used `clear()` from the browser console's commandline while I was testing.
+I used `clear()` from the browser console's command-line while I was testing.

-There is nothing that I can share in the way of general usage of localForage that adds to the general knowledgebase.
-However, you’ll notice in the short list of functions that there is no mention of search or update so I’ll touch on how I handled those.
+There is nothing that I can share in the way of general usage of localForage that adds to the general knowledge base.
+However, you'll notice in the short list of functions that there is no mention of search or update so I’ll touch on how I handled those.

 Search was accomplished by way of the `iterate()` function.
 Here’s an example:
 {% highlight javascript %}